 - Passing duties between each other.

-I and my colleague shared the burden by having shifts when organizing sync meetings and handling iteration loops.
+I and my colleague shared the burden by having shifts when it comes to organizing sync meetings and handling iteration loops.

 - Set direct communication channels.

-That was done in Slack for everything from status updates, through requirements discussions, to meetings planning.
+That was done in Slack for everything from status updates, through requirements discussions, to planning meetings.

-The table below summarizes the practical principles to deal with certain project bottlenecks:
+The table below summarizes all practical principles behind the strategy to deal with certain project bottlenecks:

 |Hold a kick-off meeting||Builds confidence and reduces stress.|